Skip Ribbon Commands

 https://publishing.bnet.om/sites/assets/PublishingImages/Global/SitePages/Currency/currency.jpg

-In the old-age before the advent of newspaper, radio and television, coinage was one of the primary means of communication between a ruler and his people.
-Even today currency is considered as one of the chief signs of statehood, and a focus of national feelings and culture.
+In the past, before newspaper, radio and television, coinage was a primary means of communication between rulers and their people.
+Even today, currency remains a symbol of statehood, and a focus of national identity and culture.

-The image of His Majesty Sultan Qaboos bin Said on the Omani banknotes gives the people a continual awareness of the country’s national unity, achieved under his leadership and guidance, and the picture on the reverse recall Omani national heritage and economic and social development of his reign.
+The image of His Majesty Sultan Qaboos bin Said on Omani banknotes symbolizes national unity under his leadership.
+The reverse side of the notes highlights Omani heritage and the economic and social development achieved during his reign.

-According to the Banking Law, the Central Bank of Oman is the sole authority which can issue, hold or recall currency in the Sultanate of Oman.
-The unit of currency in Oman is the Rial Omani which is sub-divided into 1,000 baisas.
-Denomination, form and design of the currency notes and coins in circulation are determined with the Approval of the Board of Governors of Central Bank.
-CBO is also responsible for printing/minting and numbering of adequate amounts of currency denominations to satisfy the needs of the Sultanate in such a way that the currency is protected from counterfeiting and forgery.
-CBO is also authorized to refund the value of mutilated, tampered or imperfect currency notes or coins.
+Under the Banking Law, the Central Bank of Oman (CBO) is the sole authority to issue, hold, or recall currency in Oman.
+The national currency, the Rial Omani, is subdivided into 1,000 baisas.
+The denomination, form, and design of currency notes and coins are determined with the approval of CBO's Board of Governors CBO is responsible for printing, minting, and numbering sufficient currency denominations to meet the Sultanate's needs, ensuring protection against counterfeiting and forgery.
+It is also authorized to refund the value of mutilated, tampered, or imperfect currency notes or coins.

-On special occasions, CBO also issues commemorative coins and sets of coins of special weights, compositions and denominations with the approval of the Board of Governors.
+On special occasions, CBO issues commemorative coins and special coin sets with unique weights, compositions, and denominations, subject to the approval of the Board of Governors.

 The following currency denominations are in circulation now: